dietmarja/LLM-Elements/optimization/readme_optimization.md

 # Optimization Algorithms

 Optimization algorithms are key elements in machine learning.
-To a large degree the intelligence of an AI model is represented by the model parameters (weights and biased), and optimization algorithms allows us to idenfiy them.
+To a large degree, the intelligence of an AI model is represented by the model parameters (weights and biased), and optimization algorithms allows us to idenfiy them.
-The  programs in the  `optimization` folder introduce 4 essential optimization algorithms.
+5 essential optimization algorithms are introduced by programs in the  `optimization` folder.
 The table below offers a bird's eye overview of them

 |  | **Batch Gradient Descent (BGD)** | **Stochastic Gradient Descent (SGD)** | **Mini-Batch Gradient Descent** | **AdamW** | **RMSprop** |
 |---|---|---|---|---|---|